 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-The above information was last checked on 6/14/21.
-Remember to check the latest COVID-19 travel safety regulations for your train between Berlin and Amsterdam closer to your date of departure here
+The information above was last checked on 9/26/21.
+Remember to review the latest COVID-19 travel safety regulations for your train between Berlin and Amsterdam as this information can change.

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/14/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Berlin from Amsterdam here.
+Last checked on 9/26/21.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Berlin from Amsterdam.

-Passengers booking this trip most frequently board their trains from Berlin Hbf and need to travel around 0 mile (s) / 0 km from the city center to get to this train station.
+Passengers board their train most frequently from Berlin Hbf and travel around 1 mile (s) / 2 km from the city center to this train station.

-Passengers arriving in Amsterdam most often arrive at Amsterdam Centraal and need to travel around 0 mile (s) / 0 km from this train station to the city center.
+Passengers traveling this route most often arrive at Amsterdam Centraal and need to travel approximately 0 mile (s) / 0 km from the train station to the city center in Amsterdam.